icopy-site/awesome-cn/docs/awesome/awesome-translations.md

 ## Blogs

 - [Speakt](https://speakt.com/blog/) - Well-rounded resource, offering in-depth information from the best professionals in the industry on everything related to translation.
-- [Lexico](https://www.lexico.com/) - Provides a collection of dictionaries of English and Spanish, and curiosities about many words and languages (in the "Explore" section).
-It is produced by Oxford University Press.
 - [The Translator's Teacup](https://lingocode.com/translation-blog/) - Contains good tips for beginner translators.
 - [Speaking of Translation](https://speakingoftranslation.com/) - Run by two outstanding experts in the field of translation and localization.
 You can listen to audio files covering their tips and opinions on the freelance translator's work.
 - [eMpTy Pages](http://kv-emptypages.blogspot.com/) - Presents extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry's biggest players.